Alishbaa-amjad/AI-/Netsol/week-2/README.md

 This repository contains my **Week 2 tasks** from the **AI/ML course at NETSOL**.
 The focus of this week was on **Data Analysis, Statistics, and Exploratory Data Analysis (EDA)**, with hands-on Python implementation.

-Key learning areas include:
+### 🔑 Key Learning Areas:

-* Statistical concepts and descriptive statistics
+* 📊 Statistical concepts and descriptive statistics
-* Hypothesis testing
+* 🧪 Hypothesis testing
-* Data cleaning and handling missing values
+* 🧹 Data cleaning and handling missing values
-* Exploratory Data Analysis (EDA) using Pandas, Matplotlib, and Seaborn
+* 🔍 Exploratory Data Analysis (EDA) using Pandas, Matplotlib, and Seaborn
-* Visualization of numerical and categorical features
+* 📈 Visualization of numerical and categorical features

 ---